federico-requena/federico-requena/README.md

   I am a Web Developer with a modern and practical perspective to developing comprehensive web applications.
   I was recently certified as a Full-stack Developer, focusing on converting years of creative storytelling and digital strategy into impactful and attractive web solutions with special emphasis on user interface. </h4>

-- 🔭 I’m currently working on **improving my knowledge and skills in back-end development**
+- 🔭 I’m currently working on **improving my knowledge and skills in back-end development**.

-- 🌱 I’m currently learning **Vibe Coding at 4Geeks**
+- 🌱 I’m currently learning **Vibe Coding at 4Geeks**.

-- 🤝 I’m looking for help with **learning more about React in the most up-to-date and simple way**
+- 🤝 I’m looking for help with **learning more about React in the most up-to-date and simple way**.

 - 💬 Ask me about **front-end development, user stories, web layout and vibe coding.**